DenfeldRobotics4009/2015_Lopez_Jr/README.md

 # 2015 Lopez Jr

-The Python code for Lopez Jr, team 4009's Recycle Rush bot, now award-winning, totes official and tested in the heat of two competitions.
+The Python code for Lopez Jr, team 4009's Recycle Rush bot, now award-winning, totes official and tested in the heat of three competitions.
 The masses know our bot as Lambda Larry, our way of respecting one of the largest contributors to our team.
 The name Lopez Jr. has originated from the eleventh season of the popular